Managing the symptoms of ADHD can be tough for the whole family.

 What does the perfect calm down “corner” for your kiddo look like?

-One of the best ways to raise a confident child with ADHD is to let them pursue an interest wholeheartedly!
+One of the best ways to raise a confident child with ADHD is to let them pursue their interests wholeheartedly!

 It’s the thing you can’t get them to stop doing.